Mike Hedges (politician): Parliamentary career

 Hedges was first elected as an Assembly Member for Swansea East in May 2011 and re-elected in 2016 and 2021.
 He has sat as a Labour Co-operative member since re-election in 2021.
 In February 2022, Hedges was one of three Labour MSs to support introducing rent controls in Wales.

 Committee membership and cross party group membership

 Hedges currently sits as a member on the Senedd's Finance Committee, Public Accounts Committee and Health and Social Care Committee.
-He is also Chair of the Cross Party Group (CPG) on Rented Housing and Leasehold Properties and the CPG on Older People & Ageing as well as a member of the CPGs on Autism, Beer & The Pub, Co-operatives & Mutuals, Cancer, Deaf Issues and PCS Union.
+He is also Chair of the Cross Party Group (CPG) on Rented Housing and Leasehold Properties and the CPG on Older People & Ageing as well as a member of the CPGs on Autism, Beer & The Pub, Co-operatives & Mutuals, Cancer, Deaf Issues and PCS Union and protection of Rabbits.